-There are many different toy cameras out there, the most common ones being the Holga, theholga 120 Diana, and the Lomo LC-A. So why are these cameras referred to as toys?
+There are many different toy cameras out there, the most common ones being the Holga, the Diana, and the Lomo LC-A. So why are these cameras referred to as toys?
 Well, cameras of this class usually include bodies and inner workings made of plastic, often the lenses are plastic too, giving images from these cameras their unique ethereal charm.
 The lenses are fixed focal length, with limited aperture settings and shutter speeds.
 The plastic construction of the camera is nowhere near as mechanically reliable as the expensive commercial cameras from makers such as Canon, Nikon, Olympus, Pentax and others.
 With the toy cameras, there is a coveted tendency for light leaks and the el-cheapo plastic lenses are obviously not as crisp as expensive glass.
 These characteristics vary in quality and quantity in each camera, even within units of the same model.

 I use mostly Holgas, and enjoy all 4 that I own, each for their individual traits; the light leaks are in different areas and the molded plastic lenses create different vignettes, blurs and lens-flairs.
 This is why I find toy cameras to be so much fun; you just never know what you’re going to get.